 Championships are defined by teams, but leaders make teams great.
-Some of the best teams to ever play the game of football are led by the greatest players of all time.
-The 2008 Florida Gators outscored their opponents 611-181 the entire season, finished the year with a 13-1 record, and had 13 players selected to All-SEC teams.
+Not surprisingly, the best teams to ever play the game of football are led by some of the greatest players of all time.
+The 2008 Florida Gators outscored their opponents 611-181 the entire season, finished the year with a 13-1 record and had 13 players selected to All-SEC teams.
 There was only one leader of that legendary Gators team, though.

-In 2007, Florida Gators quarterback Tim Tebow set the SEC record with 55 total touchdowns, including a record 23 rushing touchdowns by a quarterback, and he won the Heisman Trophy as a sophomore.
-The following year, expectations couldn't have been higher down in Gainesville.
+In 2007, Florida Gators quarterback Tim Tebow set the SEC record with 55 total touchdowns, including a record 23 rushing touchdowns by a quarterback, which won him the Heisman Trophy as a sophomore.
+The following year, expectations couldn't have been higher in Gainesville.

 At the postgame press conference, the team's unquestioned leader made a speech that has stood the test of time.
-Not only did Tebow say what he did, but he also spoke something into existence that led Florida one of the most legendary runs in college football history.
+Not only did Tebow say what he did, but he also spoke something into existence that led the University of Florida on one of the most legendary runs in college football history.

 "I just want to say one thing to the fans and everybody in Gator Nation.
 I'm sorry.
 Extremely sorry.
 We were hoping for an undefeated season.
 That was my goal.
 It's something Florida's never done here.
 But I promise you one thing: a lot of good will come out of this.

-After the home loss to Ole Miss, and tumbling down to No. 12 in the polls, Florida went on an epic run that might never be topped again.
+After the home loss to Ole Miss, and tumbling down to No. 12 in the polls, Tebow's speech fueled an epic run that might never be topped again.

-Florida beat No. 4 LSU Tigers by 30 points, the No. 8 Georgia Bulldogs by 39, the No. 24 South Carolina Gamecocks by 50, the No. 23 Florida State Seminoles by 30, and they knocked off the No. 1 Alabama Crimson Tide in the SEC Championship game 31-20.
+Florida beat the No. 4 LSU Tigers by 30 points, the No. 8 Georgia Bulldogs by 39, the No. 24 South Carolina Gamecocks by 50, the No. 23 Florida State Seminoles by 30, and they knocked off Nick Saban and the top-ranked Alabama Crimson Tide in the SEC Championship game, 31-20.

-In the BCS National Championship game, Florida knocked off the Oklahoma Sooners, who were led by 2008 Heisman winner Sam Bradford, to cap their fabled season with a national title.
+In the BCS National Championship game, Florida rolled the Oklahoma Sooners, who were led by 2008 Heisman winner Sam Bradford, to cap their fabled season with a national title.

 The Gators racked up 480 yards of offense, and Tebow was named the Offensive Player of the Game.

-Tebow kept his promise, and the Florida Gators, led by head coach Urban Meyer, brought home the program's third national championship and second in three seasons.
+The Heisman Trophy winner kept his promise, and the Florida Gators, led by head coach Urban Meyer, brought home the program's third national championship, and its second in three seasons.

 That emotional speech has been immortalized on a plaque outside of the Florida football complex as a testament to one of the greatest teams to ever play in The Swamp.

-It's one thing to talk a big game, but backing it up makes good players great.
+It's one thing to talk a big game, but backing it up makes good players great ones.

-Tim Tebow is considered one of the greatest leaders of all time in sports, and this memorable season, and unforgettable speech, was his crowning moment.
+Even during his tenure with MLB's New York Mets or the NFL's Jacksonville Jaguars, Tim Tebow was still considered one of the greatest leaders of all time in sports.
+But this memorable season and unforgettable speech was his crowning moment.